This post contains affiliate links.

 The TV Tower in Berlin dominates the landscape wherever you are in the city.
 The top has a restaurant and a bar which we thought about visiting multiple times, but when we finally decided to go there was a long line and the price was to high for us.

-If you want to go, visit the website here to buy your tickets ahead of time and skip the line.
+If you want to go, buy your tickets online ahead of time and skip the line.
 This is one of the most popular tourist destinations in Berlin, so consider checking it out for what I am sure is a stunning view.